CPD Hours: 16 hours

 Course Length: Four weeks

-Course Format: A mixture of two-hour weekly webinars (which can be viewed live and/or as recorded versions throughout the course), supplementary reading material and tutor-moderated online case-based discussion forums
+Course Format: A mixture of pre-recorded webinars (which can be reviewed throughout the course), live weekly Q&A sessions with the tutors, supplementary reading material and tutor-moderated online case-based discussion forums

 - Hyperadrenocorticism – update on presentation, diagnosis and treatment